DenseInL2/webcnn/readme.md

 # WebCNN

-WebCNN is a browser based Convolutional Neural Network framework.
+WebCNN is a browser-based Convolutional Neural Network framework.
 This is a personal project in the earliest stages of development, which I'm sharing publicly for those with academic interest.
 Here is what is currently implemented and tested:

 - Input image layer of arbitary dimensions, which accepts RGB ImageData for input.
 Full RGB is supported, as well as using the red channel for greyscale images